DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Key characteristics of the new system:**

 - Authority came from invisible, distant gods rather than present, physical ones
-- Rulers were temporary appointees rather than permanent divine beings
+- Reges were temporary appointees rather than permanent divine beings
 - Power could be transferred or withdrawn by the appointing authority
 - Human intermediaries (priests) interpreted divine will
 - Complex bureaucracies replaced direct divine administration

 This system was much more controllable than the old god-king system.
-Appointed rulers could be replaced if they became problematic.
+Appointed Reges could be replaced if they became problematic.
 Divine authority remained distant and unverifiable.

 ### The Invisible Commanders